FranekSkr/workout_app/README.md

 # Wrokout App
-App to track your workout process
+App to track your workout progress